Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 Growing Runner Beans

-No guide about how to grow runner beans would be complete without talking about a growing frame.
+Let’s talk about a growing frame.
 This frame is designed to make it very easy to pick your beans.
 It also provides all the support needed for the huge number of leaves and beans that one plant can produce.

 My frame was built using 2 inch square timber, although you can use any strong wood or metal posts.
 The idea is to make the frame point upwards, with the back posts being about 3ft tall and the front being 6ft tall.
 The individual bean supports can then be made with bamboo canes or strong string, 6 inches apart.